-The Board of Directors held four regular quarterly meetings, two additional meetings, and eight Executive Committee meetings in 2009.
-During 2009, each director attended at least 75% of the aggregate of the total number of meetings of the Board and meetings held by all committees of the Board on which he or she served during his or her tenure on the Board or such committees.
+During 2010, each director attended at least 75% of the aggregate of the total number of meetings of the Board and meetings held by all committees of the Board on which he or she served during his or her tenure on the Board or such committees.
+The Board of Directors held four regular quarterly meetings in 2010.
 LP does not have a policy regarding attendance by directors at the annual meeting of stockholders.
-In 2009, six of eight directors attended the annual meeting.
+In 2010, seven of nine directors attended the annual meeting.

-The Board's committees and membership on each committee as of March 22, 2010, are set forth in the table below.
-Except as otherwise noted, each committee member also served as shown in the table throughout 2009.
+The Board's committees and membership on each committee as of March 17, 2011, are set forth in the table below.
+Except as otherwise noted, each committee member also served as shown in the table throughout 2010.
 Each committee shown below other than the Executive Committee has a written charter delineating its membership, duties and functions.
-Copies of the charters are available on LP's website as described above under "Corporate Governance" and may also be obtained by writing to the address listed above.
+Copies of the charters are available on LP's website as described above under "Principles of Corporate Governance" and may also be obtained by writing to the address listed above.

 Name of Director Finance and Audit Compensation Nominating and Corporate Governance Environmental and Compliance Executive

 E. Gary Cook X X X

 Archie W. Dunham X X X

 Daniel K. Frierson X X

 Richard W. Frost X X

 Lizanne C. Gottung X X

 Kurt M. Landgraf X X

 Dustan E. McCoy X X

 Colin D. Watson X X

-John W. Weaver (became a Director February 4, 2010) X X
+John W. Weaver X X

-X = Committee member; \ = Chairman
+X = Committee member; = Chairman